Project Management Assistant FSN-08 (Multiple Vacancies)(1717 Views)

 2. Statement of Duties to be Performed

-The incumbent must help ensure that project activities are designed, managed, and implemented to achieve the Agency’s goals and objectives for Afghanistan, within USG and USAID mandate(s) and financial resource constraints.
+This position requires project management and analytical skills, as well as good judgment, and an ability to work with minimal supervision.
+The incumbent must ensure that project activities are designed, managed, and implemented to achieve the Agency’s goals and objectives for Afghanistan, within USG and USAID mandate(s) and financial resource constraints.

-The incumbent assists the Senior Project Management Specialist (SPMS) in all project management actions assigned to her/him, and serves as an Activity Manager on projects assigned to him/her.
-The incumbent provides inputs/participate in the review and approval of the implementing partners’ work plans, monitoring and evaluation plans, branding and marking plans, environmental mitigation and monitoring plans, and other required core project documents.
+The incumbent assists the concerned Contracting/Agreement Officers (C/AORs) in all project management actions.
+The incumbent provides inputs/participates in the review and approval of the concerned implementing partners’ work plans, monitoring and evaluation plans, branding and marking plans, gender analyses, environmental mitigation and monitoring plans, and other required core project documents.

-The incumbent tracks and reports on humanitarian assistance project progress on a continuing basis, especially the key performance indicators and weekly progress reports that measure the achievement of USAID’s urgent and high-profile life-saving humanitarian assistance programs.
-The incumbent contributes in the review and approval of draft progress reports (i.e., inception, quarterly, annual, and final), as well as the design and management of Office Humanitarian Assistance (OHA)’s dedicated third party monitoring contract.
-The incumbent provides necessary inputs to and participates in performance and portfolio reviews (Mission-wide and project specific).
-The incumbent alerts the concerned CORs/AORs of challenges being faced by the projects assigned to him/her, and assists to ensure that all identified issues are discussed (with agreed actions documented) and eventually resolved.
+The incumbent helps in the tracking and reporting of project progress on a continuing basis, especially the key performance indicators that measure the achievement of the main outputs and outcomes.
+Contribute in the review and approval of draft progress reports (i.e., inception, quarterly, annual, and final), as well as the performance of all applicable tiers in compliance with the Mission’s multi-tier monitoring system.
+The incumbent provides necessary inputs to and participate in performance reviews (Mission-wide and project specific).
+The incumbent alerts the concerned C/AORs of challenges being faced by the projects assigned to him/her, and assists to ensure that all identified issues are discussed (with agreed actions documented) and eventually resolved.

-The incumbent contributes in strategy development, M&E, and gender mainstreaming initiatives and activities.
-The incumbent also joins coordination events with the Government of Afghanistan (GoA), other donors and Embassies, and other activities as warranted.
+As a member of the OHN, the incumbent contributes in strategy development, monitoring and evaluation, and gender mainstreaming initiatives and activities.
+The incumbent joins coordination events with the Government of Islamic Republic of Afghanistan (GIRoA) and other activities as warranted.

 The contractor is eligible for temporary duty (TDY) travel to the U.S., or to other Missions abroad, to participate in the "Foreign Service National" Fellowship Program, in accordance with USAID policy.